Akira Shimada: On the mainland of Okinawa

 On January 31, he arrived in Okinawa and immediately tried to improve relations between the Thirty-Second Army and Okinawa Prefecture.
-He first evacuated the inhabitants into northern Okinawa, which had been delayed under the previous governor.
+He first evacuated the inhabitants to northern Okinawa, an action which had been delayed under the previous governor.
 Next, he placed stockpiles of food in various parts of the prefecture.
 In the latter part of February, he flew to Taiwan and secured 3000 koku of Taiwan rice, which was sent to Naha.
-In March, violent air-raids began and the Okinawan local government moved from Naha to a cave in Shuri, the previous capital of Okinawa.
+In March, violent air raids began and the Okinawan local government moved from Naha to a cave in Shuri, the previous capital of Okinawa.
 As the situation worsened, he moved from one cave to another, keeping close relations with the army.
 He was friendly even to female workers.
 When asked to wash his face, he said that he could not use precious water.
 Water was brought at great risk.
 He used the water after it was used to wash rice.
-He was against the Army's aiming at southern parts of Okinawa, since many inhabitants were there and might be affected.
+He was against the Army targeting southern parts of Okinawa, since many inhabitants remained there and might be affected.
 He said that it would be absurd to discard the well-equipped Shuri and that they should die in honor at Shuri.
-General Mitsuru Ushijima (the commanding general of the 32nd Army), on the contrary, concluded the meeting saying that the aim of the army would be to delay American attacks on the mainland of Japan as much as possible.
-On June 9, Shimada ordered the dissolution of the prefecture and police staff, with his desire of preserving their life.
+General Mitsuru Ushijima, the commander of the 32nd Army, on the contrary, concluded the meeting saying that the aim of the army would be to delay American attacks on the mainland of Japan as long as possible.
+On June 9, Shimada ordered the dissolution of the prefecture and police staff, wishing to preserve their lives.
 On June 26, Shimada left the cave called Todorokino Gō with Taizo Arai, the police chief and, after that, their whereabouts were unknown.

 Admiral Minoru Ōta and Shimada

 Admiral Minoru Ōta and Shimada were close friends in Okinawa.
-In place of Shimada, Ota sent a telegram to the Vice-Admiral of mainland Japan reporting on the tragic conditions of Okinawans.
+In place of Shimada, Ota sent a telegram to the vice-admiral of mainland Japan reporting on the tragic conditions of Okinawans.